 ADD/ADHD is the most common psychiatric disorder in youth with 9.5% of school-aged children affected in Australia and New Zealand.
 This figure has risen with increasing awareness, as well as an actual increase, of the condition.
 The disorder not only interferes with the learning ability of a child, it also creates a great deal of stress in family life and interpersonal relationships.

-Behaviour is affected in ADHD and is due to imbalances of the neurotransmitters dopamine and noradrenalin affecting the executive functions of the prefrontal cortex of the brain – the area of the brain involved in planning complex cognitive behaviors, personal expression, decision making and moderating social behavior.
-Patients may have either too little or too much of these neurotransmitters, have defective receptor function and methylation defects on dopamine receptors that ultimately compromises the fluidity of neuronal membranes and neuronal synchronization during attention-demanding tasks.
+Behaviour is affected in ADHD and is due to imbalances of specific neurotransmitters (i.e. noradrenaline)- impacting the executive functions of the prefrontal cortex of the brain – the area of the brain involved in planning complex cognitive behaviors, personal expression, decision making and moderating social behavior.
+Patients may have either too little or too much of these neurotransmitters, have defective receptor function and methylation defects – that ultimately compromises the fluidity of neuronal membranes and neuronal synchronization during attention-demanding tasks.

 Currently, there are no biomedical tests for ADHD, so the condition is diagnosed by the observation of behavioral symptoms.
 The diagnostic criteria for ADHD are 9 symptoms in two areas of mental functioning: inattention and hyperactivity/impulsivity (see symptoms below).
 A child only needs 6 of these 9 symptoms in either area to obtain a diagnosis.
 There are around 500 different possible combinations of these 9 symptoms which means a child can present in many different ways and still reach a diagnosis of ADHD.
 Due to the variability of symptoms, ADHD has been classified into 3 subtypes: